-Jeremiah Mee was raised on a subsistence farm at Knickanes, Glenamaddy, Co Galway, on 29th March 1889.
+Jeremiah Mee was raised on a subsistence farm in Knickanes, Glenamaddy, Co Galway, on 29th March 1889.
 He was the third child in a family of five boys and four girls born to John and Ellen Mee.
 The 1901 Census gives his age as 11 years, living with his parents, four brothers and two sisters at Knockauns, (Knickanes) Glenamaddy, Co.
 Galway.
 He doesn’t appear in Knickanes in the 1911 Census taken on 2nd April as at that point he had graduated from the Police Training Depot in Dublin and was stationed in Kesh, Co.
 Sligo where he was residing in House No. 6, aged 22 years.
 Identified on the census form by their initials only, constables were afforded a degree of anonymity.
 He attended Stonetown National School from 1893 to 1901 where his nationally-minded teacher was John O’Keeffe N.T..
 John lived near the entrance to O’Keeffe Park housing estate which is named after his family in the town of Glenamaddy.

 Jeremiah lived an unremarkable life until at the age of twenty he was dispatched by chance to Williamstown R.I.C. station to renew a dog licence.
 He was invited to join the station constables in a card game and before departing it was suggested to him that he should consider joining the force.
-He talked it over with his parents the following day and they thought it would be a good career move as he was at a loose end with little employment prospects either at home, or, abroad.
+He talked it over with his parents the following day and they thought it would be a good career move as he was at a loose end with little regular secure employment in prospect.
 In 1910 he entered the R.I.C. training depot in the Phoenix Park.
 He admits to barely meeting the minimum height requirement.
 The average height of constables was 6ft with many over 6ft 4ins.
 He enjoyed his stint in the training depot and maintained that one of the happiest occasions of his life was the day he donned the police uniform and swaggered down Grafton Street.
 He was pleased with his salary which was the equivalent of that of a bank clerk, or, a teacher and his prospects of promotion were better.
 He liked the outdoor life and the emphasis on physical fitness which went with the job.

 His first appointment as a police constable was in Kesk, Co.
 Sligo, in February 1911.
 It was a quiet, off the beaten track place with nothing to do in the line of police work.
 He spent two and half idyllic years there where he got on exceedingly well with his comrades in the station.
 There was no serious crime to report and he enjoyed patrols which brought him into contact with the local law-abiding community.